OFS/ofs.github.io/docs/hw/d5005/dev_guides/fim_dev/ug_dev_fim_ofs_d5005.md

 * FIM management

 These simulations use the Synopsys VCS simulator.
 Each simulation contains a readme file explaining how to run the simulation.
-Refer to [Simulation User Guide: Open FPGA Stack for Intel Stratix 10](#https://github.com/OFS/ofs.github.io/blob/main/hw/docs/d5005/user_guides/ug_sim_ofs_d5005/ug_sim_ofs_d5005.md) for details of simulation examples.
+Refer to [Simulation User Guide: Open FPGA Stack for Intel Intel® Stratix 10® FPGA]  for details of simulation examples.
 Your simulation shell requires Python, Quartus, and VCS to run.
 To run a simulation of the dfh_walker that simulates host access to the internal DFH registers, perform the following steps:

 ```bash session
 Before running unit simulation, you must set environment variables as described below: